2026 VENDORS

 Shannon and Tyler Eaton

-Blue Pepper Farm is a regenerative farm, producing farmstead yogurt from our small flock of pasture raised dairy sheep in New York’s Adirondack Mountains.
+Blue Pepper Farm is a regenerative farm, producing farmstead yogurt from our small flock of pasture raised dairy sheep in the Adirondacks.
 We strive to produce the most decadent yogurt you’ve ever tasted and we believe the only way to achieve this is to respect the interconnectedness of our soil, our pastures, and the health and happiness of our flock.
-We also produce and sell pasture-raised lamb, tanned sheepskins, yarn, and woven blankets.
-Follow our journey on Instagram @bluepepperfarm.

 • Bucksberry Farm